Sriramkumar-S/revise-react/README.md

     - After React 18, the exceptions doesn't work out.
 It rerenders everytime the dispatch function is executed eventhough the state is set to same value.

+## State Immuatibility
+    - While using useState and useReducer using Arrays or Objects, mutating the values doesn't cause the page to rerender.
+    - This is because the useState and useReducer will trigger rerenders only when they return new reference to those variable.
+So mutating the values wont cause rerenders